US temporarily bans use of cyanide predator traps in Idaho

 “We take seriously the incident in Idaho, which involved the unintentional activation of a small spring-loaded device,” said Jason Suckow, a regional director of the department’s wildlife services division.

 M-44s killed about 12,500 coyotes in 2016, mostly in Western U.S. states.
 According to the petition, the devices over the last 20 years have killed about 40 dogs and injured a handful of people.
+The division said it plans to review its operating procedures for use of the devices.

 “We are pleased with their response today, but our satisfaction is dimmed slightly that this ban might not be permanent,” said Erik Molvar, executive director of Western Watersheds Project, which was one of the conservation groups to sign the petition.

-Separately, other environmental groups filed a lawsuit in federal court in Montana claiming use of M-44s and another predator-killing poisonous device violate the Endangered Species Act.
-The lawsuit seeks a ban across the United States.
+Separately, other environmental groups filed a lawsuit in federal court in Montana earlier this month claiming use of M-44s and Compound 1080 — a poison placed in collars worn by livestock and ingested by attacking predators — violate the Endangered Species Act and could harm non-targeted species.

+The lawsuit seeks a ban across the United States until the U.S. Fish and Wildlife Service consults with the U.S. Environmental Protection Agency about how the poisons could harm federally protected species and their habitats.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.